-The file fzdefaults.xml is used to provide system-wide default settings for FileZilla Pro.
+The file fzdefaults.xml is used to store system-wide default settings for FileZilla Pro.

 Below you find a step by step guide, if you prefer you can watch our Setting FileZilla defaults file fzdefaults.xml video tutorial.